When Mental Health Gets in the Way of Your Writing: An Interview With Emma (Science at Your Doorstep)

 Or perhaps you’re facing something more serious.

-If you’re going through a really tough time with your mental health – battling against chronic depression, perhaps, or going through PTSD after a terrible time in your life – then writing may feel impossible.
+If you’re going through a really tough time with your mental health – battling against chronic depression, perhaps, or dealing with trauma after a terrible time in your life – then writing may feel impossible.

 When fellow blogger (and long-time Aliventures reader) Emma got in touch and asked me to write about serious mental health issues interfering with writing, I felt way out of my depth.
 While I’ve had my moments of self-doubt, and I can be a little socially anxious, I’ve been lucky enough never to have experienced any mental health difficulties.